11 Feb 2021

 Poland has been serious about IT protection and data security for years.
 As a member of the European Union, they introduced the notorious GDPR – General Data Protection Regulation.
 The new set of privacy rules, despite sparking initial controversy, is considered a milestone in the fight for better privacy and data protection of the individuals.

 And, thanks to the close ties with the US, Polish companies understand the common requirements of their American partners too, especially when it comes to the protection of their intellectual property, copyright laws, and data security.
 Even the US Chamber of Commerce in its IP Index 2020 give Poland 70.56 points, out of max 100, acknowledging this country the safest one among popular outsourcing destinations.
 All of that makes outsourcing to Poland a safe bet.

-Every year, about 80 thousand Polish students major in IT and IT-related fields.
+Annually, about 70 thousand Poles study Computer Science.
 Some of the most important academic centres include Krakow (AGH University of Science and Technology and Jagiellonian University) or the capital city of Warsaw (Warsaw University of Technology).
 Other important IT hubs include Wrocław, Rzeszów, and Katowice – with the latter being just an hour drive away from Kraków.

 If the proximity of major European financial centres such as London, Paris or Frankfurt is important for your business, Poland is arguably the best outsourcing destination in the world to stay close to all of them.

 Its geographical location in the heart of Europe means that you can reach Krakow by plane in an hour from Vienna, under two hours from Berlin, Brussels, Zurich, and Paris, and 2 hours and a half from London.
 In fact, during the times before COVID-19 it was not unusual for our partners to come to Krakow in the morning and depart to their European location on the same day – and we hope that this would be possible once again so we could meet face to face.